Wedding of Prince Edward, Duke of Edinburgh and Sophie Rhys-Jones

 edward_sophie ring

-Rumors abounded that Sophie gave Prince Edward a marriage ultimatum and that they lived together prior to the wedding; rumors which have been denied by both bride and groom.
+Rumors abounded that Sophie gave Prince Edward a marriage ultimatum and that they lived together before the wedding.
+The rumors were denied by both bride and groom.
 The Prince said that while the love affair was not a sudden strike of lightning, he and Ms. Rhys-Jones are the best of friends and very much in love.

 Sources: BBC News; London Telegraph; MSNBC